sDevPrem/daily-quiz/README.md

 # Daily Quiz

 A Quiz App made using firebase.
-It is based on Unidirectional Data Flow (UDF) Architecture and Single-Activity Architecture.
+It is based on Unidirectional Data Flow (UDF) pattern and follows MVVM and Single-Activity Architecture.

 ## Features